How to Recognize the 10 Most Common Ailments of Senior Cats

-To help in the quest to keep our feline fur-kids happy and healthy in their senior years, here are eight health issues common in older cats.
+To help in the quest to keep our feline fur-kids happy and healthy in their senior years, here are 10 health issues common in older cats.

 Over the years I have been lucky enough to be pet parent to many felines who lived well past 16.
 Although I think we’d all agree it’s a blessing to have our pets for as long as we can, caring for an aging pet is not for the faint of heart.
-When age-related illness strikes it can be pretty swift and often carry devastating results.
-I have two 16-year olds, one 14 year old and one who will turn 10 this year and if experience has taught me anything, it’s to get them in to my vet for a senior cat exam so that we can spot health issues early-on and take the necessary steps to keep illness at bay.
+When age-related illness strikes, it can be pretty swift and often carry devastating results.
+I have two 16-year olds, one 14-year-old and one who will turn 10 this year, and if experience has taught me anything, it’s to make sure they get to my vet for a senior cat exam so that we can spot health issues early on and take the necessary steps to keep illness at bay.